digineo/gluon-autoflasher/README.md

 ## Requirements

-The following packages have to be installed on your system:
+The following packages have to be installed on the system:

 ### Debian/Ubuntu